-- 74. A colleague who becomes aware of an allegation or concern involving a former member of staff or former pupil should pass it to the DSL, who will check the existence of other records before promptly informing the Headmaster.
-Allegations will also be passed to the police, as will (at the Headmaster's discretion) concerns.
-Staff who become aware of concerns or allegations involving former colleagues or former pupils must otherwise keep the matter wholly confidential. - 75.
-All allegations and concerns about the behaviour of current members of staff towards children (whether or not they are pupils at Charterhouse), or involvement in incidents outside of the School which did not involve children but could have an impact on their suitability to work with children (for example, involvement in domestic violence at home) must be taken directly and immediately to the Headmaster or, in his absence, the Second Master.
+- 74. A colleague who becomes aware of an allegation or concern involving a former member of staff or a former pupil should pass it to the DSL, who will check the existence of other relevant records before promptly informing the Headmaster and (if it appears a crime has been committed) the police.
+Staff who become aware of allegations involving former colleagues or former pupils must otherwise keep the matter wholly confidential. - 75.
+All allegations and concerns about the behaviour of current members of staff towards children (whether or not they are pupils at Charterhouse) must be taken directly and immediately to the Headmaster or, in his absence, the Second Master.
 They should not be discussed or shared with other colleagues first.
 If the subject of the concern or allegation is the Headmaster himself, the Chair of Governors must be informed.
-The Chair of Governors' contact email address is given on the front page of this policy.
-Her phone number will be provided on request by the Second Master, Mr Andrew Turner (who can be contacted on 07824 537599).
-Staff who raise concerns about colleagues will be offered confirmation that the issue has been addressed, but otherwise staff should expect such matters to be handled by the smallest number of people possible, and with professionalism and confidentiality. - 76.
+The Chair of Governors' contact email address is given on the front page of this policy, and her phone number will be provided on request by the Second Master, Mr Andrew Turner (who can be contacted on 07824 537599).
+Staff who raise concerns about colleagues will be offered confirmation that the issue has been addressed, but otherwise all staff should expect such matters to be handled by the smallest number of people possible, and with professionalism and confidentiality. - 76.
 If the Headmaster judges that the concern is valid but does not constitute an allegation, he may decide on (for example) further investigation, the provision of re-training, or a private reminder by a senior manager on good working practice.
-Written records of concerns and the resulting actions are kept securely by the Headmaster's Office and (where pupils are concerned) cross-referenced in the DSL's safeguarding records.
+Written records of concerns and the resulting actions are kept securely by the Director of Human Resources and (where pupils are concerned) cross-referenced in the DSL's safeguarding records.
 They may or may not be shared in references to future employers, at the discretion of the Headmaster (or, for staff in some employment contexts, the Director of Finance & Strategy, or the Commercial Director of the QSC, or the Catering Manager). - 77.
 If the Headmaster or Chair of Governors judges that the member of staff could pose an immediate risk to children, or could have committed a criminal offence, he or she may contact the police.
 A member of staff (including the Headmaster) must not be informed of any allegation against him or her until advice has been sought from the police or (as follows) the local authority. - 78.
-The Headmaster or Chair of Governors will consult the local authority's 'designated officer' immediately if he or she believes that a member of staff has behaved in a way that meets (or could meet) any of the four criteria listed in paragraph 72.
-Discussions will be recorded in writing.
+The Headmaster or Chair of Governors will consult the local authority's 'designated officer' immediately (and within 24 hours) if he or she believes that a member of staff has behaved in a way that has (or could have) harmed a child, involved a criminal offence, or conducted himself or herself in such a way as to suggest he or she is not suited to working in a school.
+Discussions will be recorded in writing. - 79.
 The Headmaster (or Chair of Governors) will not undertake investigations except on the advice of the designated officer, whose statutory function it is to provide guidance and monitor the investigation of an allegation directed against anyone working in a school.
 In Surrey, this person is called the LADO ('Local Authority Designated Officer').
 She (or one of her Assistant LADOs) can be contacted as follows: - 0300 123 1650 option 3 (general number) - mailto:LADO@surreycc.gov.uk - Surrey LADO, Fairmount House, Bull Hill, Kingston Road, Leatherhead KT22 7AH